PatrickMSM/PatSMPMod/README.md

 You can, however, turn this into YOUR OWN effective, non-invasive anti cheat and anti xray that blocks almost all hackers and cheaters.
 Just fork, or clone this repo, edit the list of mods permitted in the `Settings` class (you can also tweak other settings to your liking), build it and place the mod into the client **AND** into the server.
 Just remember, this only works with [fabric](https://fabricmc.net/), and doesn't work with Bukkit and its forks (Spigot, Paper).

-<sub><sup>Just keep in mind, hackers can fake this mod and cheat.
+<small>Just keep in mind, hackers can fake this mod and cheat.
 This mod is not an anti cheat and not intended to be used as one.
-This mod may block skids with regular tools, but may not block more advanced hackers that can make their own mod that impersonates this one and allows them to cheat.</sub></sup>
+This mod may block skids with regular tools, but may not block more advanced hackers that can make their own mod that impersonates this one and allows them to cheat.</small>
 # What is PatSMP?
 PatSMP is a private minecraft SMP I made.
 It has a modpack for every player, that optimizes the game and makes it run much smoothly and also adds a [Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) to the server.
 # How do I use this mod?